robwierzbowski/generator-jekyllrb/README.md

 [Bower](http://bower.io/) is a front-end package manager.
 It's awesome.
 Use it to download and manage CSS, javascript, Sass, and Compass components for your site.

-To include components in the build either place them inside of a Usemin block, or add them manually to the `copy:dist` task.
+To include components in the build either place them inside of a Usemin block, or add them manually to the `copy:dist`, uglify, and cssmin tasks.
+This workflow will be streamlined with the release of Usemin 2.0.

 ## Migrating an existing site